-The slopes are empty and our confident: some the first races of the season are held in Val d'Isère with the men's Slalom and Giant Slalom scheduled for 12-13 December 2015 and the women's Downhill and Downhil/Slalom Combined on 18-19 December 2015.
-Our chalets open on 6 December, with guests booking their own easyJet/BA flights (the sooner you book the less it costs) and we provide return transfers between Geneva and Val d'Isère.
+The slopes are empty and our confident: some the first races of the season are held in Val d'Isère with the men's Slalom and Giant Slalom held there on 10-11 December and the ladies' Super Combined and Downhill on 16-17 December.
+Our chalets open on 4 December, with guests booking their own easyJet/BA flights (the sooner you book the less it costs) and we provide return transfers between Geneva and Val d'Isère.
 Our first no-one around, it costs less than staying at home, and you’ll have time white Christmas, such as most British children only dream of and our Christmas week (18-26 December) is an 8 night holiday giving you 7 days on the slopes.
 You bring the presents and we provide the tree to lay them round, the log